citywizz/citywizz/README.md

 ## Greetings from Lyon (France) 👋

-SEO consulting and media website architecture.
+SEO consulting and media website design and ecommerce store.

 We work with **Oxygen Builder, WordPress Developpement, WooCommerce, Greensock, Figma, D3.js, NodeJS, Angular** technologies for **creative and SEO optimized websites and applications**.